Creating an event map for IBM Guardium events

 About this task

 You can individually map each event for your device to an event category in QRadar.
 Mapping events allows QRadar to identify, coalesce, and track recurring events from your network devices.
 Until you map an event, all events that are displayed in the Log Activity tab for IBM Guardium are categorized as unknown.
 Unknown events are easily identified as the Event Name column and Low Level Category columns display Unknown.

-As your device forwards events to QRadar, it can take time to categorize all of the events for a device, as some events might not be generated immediately by the event source appliance or software.
+As your device forwards events to QRadar, it can take time to categorize all events for a device.
+Some events might not be generated immediately by the event source appliance or software.
 It is helpful to know how to quickly search for unknown events.
 When you know how to search for unknown events, we suggest that you repeat this search until you are satisfied that most of your events are identified.